-A lot of friends and readers asked us: how many days should I spend in Buenos Aires?
-We live in the capital city of Argentina for many years and even now and then we discover new things.
-But in general, we can say that spending 3 days in Buenos Aires is enough to visit the highlights in the city.
-We give you some tips on what to do and how to plan your stay in Buenos Aires.
+Many friends and readers often ask: how many days should I spend in Buenos Aires?
+Having lived in Argentinaโs capital for years, I can say thereโs always something new to discover.
+However, three days in Buenos Aires is usually enough to cover the city’s main highlights.
+Here are some tips on what to see and how to plan your stay to make the most of your visit.

 Read also: where to stay in Buenos Aires (areas and neighborhoods)